 - Approach: UK ASB's approach is deeply rooted in Break Away’s “Active Citizen Continuum” and “Eight Components of a Quality Break Program,” which include:

 This program is open to undergraduate and graduate students from all academic disciplines who are in good standing with the university.
 Please note, students are only eligible for this program if they have previously applied and been accepted to the UK ASB Program.
 For more information or if you have questions, contact Sarah Hermsmeier, UK ASB Advisor at firstname.lastname@example.org or visit the UK ASB Website.

 This program is also offered as a non-credit program.
 Please visit Alternative Service Breaks - Nicaragua (non-credit) for more information.

 - This program is also offered as a non-credit program.
-Please visit Alternative Service Breaks - Nicaragua (non-credit) for more information.
+Please visit UK Alternative Service Breaks - Nicaragua (non-credit) for more information.

 Housing & Meals

 Participants will stay in local housing provided by Outreach 360 and paid for by UK ASB through students’ program fees while in Nicaragua.

 Participants will partake of local food which will be prepared by local residents who serve on the Outreach 360 staff and provided three times per day.
 All meals and supplemental snacks will be provided to volunteers paid for by UK ASB through students’ program fees.
 Students will be responsible for paying out of pocket for any meals they choose to purchase in the airport traveling to/from Nicaragua.